-OVERVIEW SCOPE
+OVERVIEW

-45.3 School site investigations conducted by school administrators are excluded from Section V of this policy.
-The following defines the scope for workplace fact-finding inquiries/investigations:
+4.3 The following defines the scope for workplace fact-finding inquiries/investigations:

 a) Special Investigative Unit (SIU):

 The Special Investigative Unit (SIU) will conduct workplace investigations, as outlined in Section II, regarding allegations that have the potential to be criminal in nature, or of such a serious offense that the SIU deems it warranted.
 Should the SIU find that Just Cause exists, then their findings are presented to the Professional Standards Committee (PSC) for review and recommendation.